fakirAyoub/blog/content/_index.md

-Experience
+Experience and Projects
 ---------
-**Senior Data Engineer, Décathlon (Freelance)**
+**Senior Data Engineer, Décathlon**
-- Joined as part of the project to move from Talend and Redshift to Spark/Scala based Data Pipeline.
+- Joined as a Lead Data Engineer part of the PerfECO project to move from Talend and Redshift to a Spark/Scala based Data Pipeline.
-- Data validation at scale (batch and streaming) using FP Techniques and Frameworks (Cats/ZIO)
+- Data validation at scale (batch and streaming) using FP Techniques and Frameworks (Cats/ZIO) => POSLog.
 - Train team members to get up to speed with Functional Programming in Scala and Distributed Programming.
-- Working closely with the "Data Factory" team, to improve the Data Pipeline.
+- Work closely with the "Data Factory" team, to improve the overall quality of Decathlon's Data Pipelines and Data Architectures accross teams.
 - Implementation of an agent-based distributed streaming system for Data Ingestion.

+** Senior Scala/Data Engineer, Hewlett Packard Enterprise**
+- Part of the Harmony team, working as a contributor as part the `Core Team`, to work and maintain the Harmony Platform.
+- Add features to the overall architecture of Harmony, to continue support internal partners and speed up the deployment of their pipelines through Harmony.
+- CI/CD using Github Actions and Jenkins (legacy)
+- Add new features to harmony using Scala with ZIO and Cats frameworks.
+- Part of the team that worked on the development and design from scratch of the Complex Event Processing engine.
+- Messaging using Kafka/Pulsar

-**DataOps, HydraDX.io (Freelance)**
+**DataOps, HydraDX.io**
-- Infra As Code for different clients (Terraform, GithubCI)
+- Infra As Code for different clients (Terraform, GithubCI).
-- Management and setup of the whole infrastructure of the project (Polkadot and Kusama Parachain)
+- Management and setup of the whole infrastructure of the project (Polkadot and Kusama Parachain).
-- Setup of the Analytics Infrastructure (Scala / Spark Jobs for Data Prep, using ZIO (ZparkIO) - EMR for running workloads and AdHoc analysis using Zeppelin/JupyterHub)
+- Setup of the Analytics Infrastructure (Scala / Spark Jobs for Data Prep, using ZIO (ZparkIO) - EMR for running workloads and AdHoc analysis using Zeppelin/JupyterHub).
-- Devops (Kubernetes Ecosystem, Bare Metal, Monitoring, ...)
+- Devops (Kubernetes Ecosystem, Bare Metal, Monitoring, ...).

-**DataOps and Senior Data Engineer, AWCC**
+**DataOps and Senior Data Engineer, Alterway Cloud Consulting**
-- Infra As Code for different clients (Terraform, CDK)
+- Infra As Code for different clients (Terraform, CDK).
-- Lead Data Engineer for Data Infrastructure and Jobs Performance Audits
+- Lead Data Engineer for Data Infrastructure and Jobs Performance Audits.
-- Devops (Kubernetes Ecosystem, AWS)
+- Devops (Kubernetes Ecosystem, AWS).

-**SENIOR DATA ENGINEER, ANDJARO (Freelance)**
+**SENIOR DATA ENGINEER, ANDJARO**
-- Audit of the existing Data Infrastructure
+- Audit of the existing Data Infrastructure.
-- Deployment and Industrialisation of a full Data Pipeline: Kubernetes, EMR, Airflow, Jenkins, Athena, AWS Glue
+- Deployment and Industrialisation of a full Data Pipeline: Kubernetes, EMR, Airflow, Jenkins, Athena, AWS Glue.
-- Spark / Scala cleaning and aggregation jobs
+- Spark / Scala cleaning and aggregation jobs.
-- Implementation of a Data Catalog for Product teams
+- Implementation of a Data Catalog for Product teams.

 **SENIOR DATA ENGINEER, VOODOO.IO**